-Suspicion Check.
-Since the study was conducted in a laboratory setting where multiple studies were run simultaneously, we carefully probed if participants suspected a relationship between the purportedly unrelated Self-Identity Survey and the Ball-Rolling Game.
+Suspicion check.
+Since the study was conducted in a laboratory setting where multiple studies were run simultaneously, we carefully probed if participants suspected a relationship between the purportedly unrelated "Self Identity Survey" and the "Ball Rolling Game".
 Most participants (95.9%) did not indicate any suspicion, but four participants suspected that the two studies were somehow related.
-They were therefore excluded from analysis, although results including them were similar (online Appendix Table 4).
+They were therefore excluded from analysis, although results including them were similar (web appendix Table 4).

-Manipulation Check.
-Participants believed more in the role of skill in the Skill-belief Conditions and less in the Chance-belief Conditions (M = 5.19 vs. 4.16 from 1 = "Primarily chance" to 7 = "Primarily skill," F(1,77) = 9.8, p < .005).
+Manipulation check.
+Participants believed more in the role of skill in the Skill-belief Conditions, and less in the Chance-belief Conditions (M = 5.19 vs. 4.16 from 1="primarily chance" to 7="primarily skill", F(1,77) = 9.8, p < .005).

-Game Performance.
+Game performance.
 In the first four rolls, just over half of the participants did poorly, with zero or one hit (57.9%), below the success rate needed to win the reward.
 Just under half did well, with two or more hits (42.1%).
-No performance difference was found between the Skill-belief and Chance-belief conditions (M = 3.20 vs. 2.75, t(74) = 2.23, NS).
+No performance difference was found between the Skill-belief and Chance-belief conditions (M = 3.20 vs. 2.75, t(74) = 2.23, n.s.).

-Content of Writing.
+Content of writing.
 Our participants listed a variety of aspects of self in the initial survey.
-For example, one participant described himself as a "reader, cyclist, and foodie," while another listed "artist, engineering student, only child."
-After the midgame break, 37.2% of all participants chose to elaborate on the same aspect of the self, while 62.8% of them chose to write about a different aspect of the self.
+For example, one participant described himself as a "reader, cyclist, and foodie", while another listed "artist, engineering student, only child".
+After the mid-game break, 37.2% of all participants chose to elaborate on the same aspect of the self, while 62.8% of them chose to write about a different aspect of the self.